TritonDataCenter/rfd/rfd/0027/README.md

 restrict polling of their instances to specific IPs or subnets.

-Authentication and authorization will also be leveraged to decide how many polling requests an end user is allowed to make to the Metric Client Proxy within a configurable amount of time.
+Authentication and authorization will also be leveraged to decide how many polling requests an end user is allowed to make to the Metric Agent Proxy within a configurable amount of time.

 -----